garden-io/garden/docs/tutorials/your-first-project/1-initialize-a-project.md

 ```

 Next, let's do the same for the `frontend` application:
-Create an empty `frontend.garden.yml` config file in the `frontend` directory and add the following lines:
+Create a `frontend.garden.yml` config file in the `frontend` directory and add the following lines:

 ```sh
 kind: Build